What is sustainable fashion? If you are like me, increasingly disappointed at the state of fashion, then you must be looking for ways to fix it.

 - Apps and Social Media – If you don’t have any friends willing to swap clothes with you, there are other ways.
 Thankfully, we live in the digital era, and there are hundreds of online apps and Facebook groups embracing the idea of swapping clothes.
 Go to Facebook, open the groups’ section and search for ‘clothes swap’ at your location.
 You’ll be surprised to see how many people are swapping clothes online!

 - Swapping Events – This option is for the braver ones.
 You can either join thrifting events in your area or organise your own private swapping events.
 To start, contact at least 10 potential participants to ensure that you have a wide offering and several sizes to exchange.
 Also, be careful not to have three participants with sizes at the opposite poles.
 Also, make sure you ask them to invite their friends to the event, and take it from there.

 What Does Slow Fashion Mean?

-Slow fashion refers to producing and consuming fewer fashion apparels, by choosing quality over quantity.
-For example, fashion brands working on the basis of made-to-order often follow this concept.
+It is all about choosing quality over quantity.
+Fashion labels working on the basis of made-to-order often follow this concept.